lfishRhungry/zbanner/README.md

 Some of the Scan and Probe modules with original technology are derived from our papers.
 I hope that Xtate will be used more in academic research.
-And I would be honored if you would cite our papers related to xtate.
+And I would be honored if you cite our papers about Xtate despite my poor academic writing for a boring degree.

 - ZBanner: Fast Stateless Scanning Capable of Obtaining Responses over TCP